virgili0/Virgilio/Topics/teaching.md

-# How to Use Virgilio
+# The Art of Learning

 # What you will learn
 This guide serves various purposes: